justinjiajia/cloud_security/labs/lab_7_new.md

 ## Task 3: Setting up AWS Config to monitor resources

-In this task, you will configure AWS Config to monitor specific resources in a Region in the AWS account.
+In this task, you will configure AWS Config to monitor security group resources in your AWS account.

-1. Set up a customer managed configuration recorder in AWS Config
+1. Set up a customer managed configuration recorder in AWS Config.

 - In the search box at the top left corner, search for and choose ***AWS Config***.